 The researchers conducted multiple trials of each combination of food, surface and contact time.

-While they showed the 5-second rule to be untrue, time does matter, says Schaffner.
+While they showed the 5-second rule to be untrue, time does matter, said Schaffner.
 For many foods and many surfaces, the longer the food sat on the floor, the more bacteria it collected.
-That’s probably gravity at work, he says, pressing the food down and expanding the surface area in contact with the floor’s germs.
+That’s probably gravity at work, he said, pressing the food down and expanding the surface area in contact with the floor’s germs.

 You may think it's no big deal, but about 12 percent of food-borne illness reported to the Centers for Disease Control and Prevention is the result of cross-contamination of food from surfaces.

 In the study, not all foods were bacteria magnets and not all surfaces easily parted with bacteria.